kuku929/ga-learner-dsmpu-repo/My_projects/README.md

 ### Project Overview

- this project is a complete implementation of numpy and indexind, slicing and other basic functions of numpy.
+ this project is a complete implementation of numpy and indexing, slicing and other basic functions of numpy.

 ### Learnings from the project